secure-diversITy/vEMan/README.md

 	(*) http://www.vmware.com/support/developer/vcli/
-        Even if I encountered no problems when using VMware SDK for Perl Toolkit v4.x I recommend using v5.1 for vEMan.
+        Even if I encountered no problems when using VMware SDK for Perl Toolkit v4.x I recommend using v6.0 or 5.1 (when not using ESX 6) for vEMan.
-        THERE ARE issues with VMware SDK 5.5 !!
-        Since v0.9.x vEMan is tested with VMware SDK for Perl v5.1 and higher only.
+        THERE ARE issues with VMware SDK 5.5 !! vEMan is tested with VMware SDK for Perl v6.0 only.
         That means NOT that previous Perl Toolkits will NOT work anymore - but it means I will not TEST previous SDKs anymore..